 Standing above the hidden entrance into the Nihahi Creek Canyon

-Careful progress in single file proceeds down the logs, over the drops and onto the next level area, where a short hike through the spectacular, smooth-walled canyon provides an opportunity to repeat the process several more times.
+Careful progress in single file proceeds down the logs, over the drops and onto the next level area, where a short hike through the spectacular, smooth-walled canyon provides the opportunity to repeat the process several more times.

 In the second half, the terrain is different.
 The canyon is much wider with only a single section of very narrow canyon to be negotiated on a downward-sloping log.

-The return proceeds past the main trail to spend a few minutes relaxing by the Little Elbow River before hiking the shoreline.
+The return hike proceeds past the main trail to spend a few minutes relaxing by the Little Elbow River before hiking the shoreline.
 While in the canyon, the sun has swung around to the west and sun-drenched Forget-Me-Not Mountain consumes the forward field of vision.

 Using a combination of off-trail bushwhacking and game trails successfully progresses past interesting rock formations to a ridge scramble up to the road and very close to the parking area.